 Sometimes, video games can make headlines for all the wrong reasons.
 However, we all know that “there’s no such thing as bad publicity.”
 It’s no surprise that controversial gaming franchises like Grand Theft Auto, Mortal Kombat and (occasionally) Call of Duty are arguably three of the most popular franchises of all time.
 We love to play what we’re told we’re not supposed to play.
 Controversy always invites intrigue, and many video games have conquered the art of being marketable despite being full of horrific violence, terrible language, and intense sexual scenes.

 Many kids dreamt that he or she could be paid just for playing video games, but eventually they would wake up and realize it’s just not going to happen.
 However, due to eSports and streaming sites like YouTube and Twitch, being a professional video game player is certainly a reality in 2018.
 MOBA games like League of Legends and DOTA 2 command the highest paychecks when it comes to participating in live tournaments, but shooters such as Halo, Overwatch and Call of Duty aren’t that far behind, either.
 Naturally, the players competing in these competitions are miles above the average player in terms of skill, but it goes to show that there is an option to be a pro gamer.

 Come on, who are we kidding?
-Video games keep us hooked, are masses of fun and are a beautiful antidote to the stresses and chaos that often involves living in the real world.
-For some, video games are a time to relax and unwind, and could even be called a meditation of sort.
+Video games keep us hooked, are a massive amount of fun and are a beautiful antidote to the stresses and chaos that often involves living in the real world.
+Thanks to the internet, you can even buy used video games online and relive the glory of years past.
+For some, video games are a time to relax and unwind, and a way that many choose to just disconnect from their every day world.
 You simply switch off, plug in, and lose yourself in the game.
 Need we say more?